 Critical Shortage of Skilled Machinists

 We've worked with dozens of manufacturers in Northern Colorado to design a series of machining training classes.
 The introductory courses have been designed to give students exactly the skills needed to gain entry-level jobs.
-Other courses in the program provide additional skills for those who have been in the industry 3-5 years.
+Other courses in the program provide additional skills for those who have been in the industry three to five years.

 Is credit or non-credit training right for you?

-We offer machining courses for college credit and non-credit machining training.
+We offer machining courses for college credit and non-credit machining training classes.
 Upon completion of either program you can earn optional industry skill certificates from the National Institute for Metalworking Skills (NIMS).
+Consider these factors:

 What does a machinist do?